SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 Multiple Input Parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Functions can have multiple input parameters.
+Functions can have multiple input parameters,
-Where this is the case,
-all of the parameter definitions are written within the function's parentheses
+which are written within the function's parentheses, separated by commas.
-when the function is defined.

 This function takes a start and an end index for a half-open range,
 and works out how many elements the range contains: